akaD04/AWS-SAA-C03-Course/README.md

 #### 1.2.6.2.
 Buckets

 - Created in a specific AWS Region.
 - Data has a primary home region.
-Will not leave this region unless told.
+Will not leave this region unless configured so.
 - Blast Radius = Region
 - Unlimited number of Objects
-- Name is globally unique
+- Name of the bucket is globally unique.
+Must be 3-63 characters, all lowercase, no underscores.
+100 soft limit, 1000 hard per account.
-- All objects are stored within the bucket at the same level.
+- S3 doesn't have a complex structure, but a flat structure instead.
+Meaning all objects are stored within the bucket at the same level.

 If the objects name starts with a slash such as `/old/Koala1.jpg` the UI will present this as a folder.
 In actuality this is not true, there are no folders.